Skip to main content

 What You'll Practice

-In the code block below, you will:
+In the code block on the right, you’ll:

 • Add and multiply numbers